 Other works include several interactive children’s awareness plays on character education and bullying prevention, best-selling Sticks Stones and Stumped, Yankee Go Home, The Comfort Zone, and Snapdragon Princess with QVC host Kim Parrish.

 Follow Deb on Facebook and Instagram at:

-Deb Landry, Life Coach Legal Disclaimer Notice
+Deb Landry, Certified Professional Coach Legal Disclaimer Notice

 The information in my blogs and website is not a substitute for professional advice such as a Medical Doctor, Psychiatrist, or counselor.
 The information provided by Deb Landry, PIA, or Raising Cain does not constitute legal or professional advice, nor is it intended to be.
 Diagnosing psychological or medical conditions is for trained medical professionals (Physicians and Therapists), not for a Life Coach, and business or professional coaching is not a substitute for engaging the services of a CPA or Attorney.
 Any decisions you make and the consequences thereof are your own.
 Under no circumstances can you hold Deb Landry liable for any actions that you take.
 You agree not to hold Deb Landry, PIA, or Raising Cain or any employees liable for any loss or cost incurred by you, or any person related or associated with you, as a result of materials or techniques, or coaching offered by any of our coaches at PIA or Raising Cain.